 A complexity budget can be defined as:

 An explicit or implicit allocation of complexity across the entire application

-I have had multiple experiences with this: one day, inexplicably, development on a system that I was working on went from feeling “large, but managable" to “this is impossible to deal with”.
+I have had multiple experiences with this: one day, inexplicably, development on a system that I was working on went from feeling “large, but manageable” to “this is impossible to deal with”.

 Here are some tools for managing your complexity budget:

-All mature applications are complex.
+Almost all mature applications are complex.

 Finding a new codebase “complex” is not an excuse for tearing everything apart or aggressive refactoring.
 We must always bear in mind Chesterton’s Fence.

 If an application is functioning well (or even reasonably) then we should assume that the complexity budget was well (or at least reasonably) managed.